bordercode/e101/content/services/Sesion2.md

 **1.** Acorde con el autor. ¿Qué pre requisitos deben de estar presentes para que una cosa  tenga el  carácter de un bien  o  mercancia?

-Ans.

-*If a thing is to become a good, or in other words, if it is to acquire goods-character, all four of the following prerequisites must be simultaneously present:*

-+ A human need.

-+ Such properties as render the thing capable of being brought into a causal connection with the satisfaction of this need.

-+ Human knowledge of this causal connection.

-+ Command of the thing sufficient to direct it to the satisfaction of the need.

 **2**  Explique los rasgos que distinguen  un bien  económico y uno no-económico.